SovereignCloudStack/k8s-cluster-api-provider/doc/Maintenance_and_Troubleshooting.md

 - `--force-unhealthy` (allows to execute defragmentation on unhealthy etcd member)
 - `--force-nonleader` (allows to execute defragmentation on non leader etcd member)

-**We do not recommend executing the manual defragmentation** using the optional arguments above.
+**We do not recommend to log in to the cluster nodes let alone executing manual defragmentation** using the optional arguments above.
 If you are aware of potential issues, you can access the control plane node and execute the defragmentation script manually as follows:

 ```bash
 /root/etcd-defrag.sh [--force-single] [--force-unhealthy] [--force-nonleader]